w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 ## Objectives

-The MM Task Force provides an Accessibility Maturity Model to:
+The MM Task Force provides an Accessibility Maturity Model to guide organizations in developing the capability to:

-- guide organizations in developing the capability to buy, build or use accessible internal and external digital assets, products and services
+- buy, build or use accessible internal and external digital assets, products and services, and
 - track changes and trends in providing these assets, products and services over time.

 ## Work statement